DeFiHackLabs/blazctf-2024-writeup/README.md

 ![blaz](https://github.com/user-attachments/assets/66da8b5a-1944-43f8-a820-6126d9384ac5)

 This repository contains detailed writeups of the challenges we solved during the BlazCTF 2024.
-We hope these writeups can help others in the CTF community to learn from our approaches, and let's continue growing together!
+We hope these writeups can help others in the web3 security journey, and let's continue growing together!

 ## Challenges & Writeup
 - [Bigen Layer](https://github.com/fuzzland/blazctf-2024/tree/main/bigen-layer) - [Writep by nam]